 If you are moving from an old location into new premises, give yourself extra time before leaving to cover any delays that could happen with the new location such as construction, tenants moving out or property damage.

 Commercial rents are generally measured by the cost per square foot of the space.
 Many landlords charge tenants separately for heat and electricity.
 There are at least five common ways to calculate rent, including:

 In the past, the increasing cost of operating a building was covered by an increase in rent when the lease was renewed or when a new lease was created for a new tenant.
 Most landlords protect themselves from unpredictable changes in real estate by including an escalation clause in a lease agreement.
-The clause allows a landlord to raise rent if the cost of maintaining or operating the property increases.
+This type of clause allows a landlord to raise the rent if the cost of maintaining or operating the property increases.
 Most landlords will negotiate the escalation clause with you.

 Some examples of escalation clauses include: